jameskimmel/opinions_about_tech_stuff/network stuff/Explaining IPv6 by starting from scratch.md

 It all happens in the background.
 And sure, IPv6 is a little bit faster.
 But other than that?
 There is no difference.
 You could even argue that IPv4 has become totally meaningless and obsolete, and John could just turn it off.

-**Now let's take a look at other scenarios to find out the differences between IPv4 and IPv6.**
+**Now let's take a look at use cases to find out the differences between IPv4 and IPv6.**
 Remember that all these scenarios happen in the alternative universe in the year 2050 without any bad actors and NOT in our timeline!
 Some things I made a little bit simpler to make the topic less complex.
-I will completely leave out IPv6 privacy extension, tracking over IP in general, and many other great features of IPv6.
+I will completely leave out IPv6 privacy extension, tracking over IP in general, shortening IPv6 by using :: and many other great details of IPv6.

 ## Use case 1: John visits sarasblog.com:
 John has a friend called Sara that writes her own blog about classic cars.
 Sara’s ISP is called OldBell.
 OldBell is a bunch of old network engineers that can't be bothered to implement IPv6.
 "We used IPv4 for the decades.
 I don't want to learn something new before I get into my pension." is a common mantra in the company OldBell.